Frederic Morgan, 5th Baron Tredegar: Marriage

-At Boughrood, Frederic and Dorothy frequently hosted the Boughrood Flower Show, and became involved in the community, with Frederic overseeing the breeding and selling livestock on the home-farm, often winning competitions with his animals.
+At Boughrood, Frederic and Dorothy frequently hosted the Boughrood Flower Show, and became locally involved, with Frederic overseeing the breeding and selling livestock on the home-farm, often winning competitions with his animals.

 In November 1919, Dorothy began an affair with Ralph Kirby, a Second Lieutenant in the King’s Shropshire Light Infantry, while he was stationed in Pembrokeshire.
 As a result, Frederic filed for divorce against her in March 1920, on the grounds of "frequent adultery" and took custody of their two children.
 Dorothy married Ralph in the following year.
-In his autobiography, The Bonus of Laughter, Alan Pryce-Jones, noted Morgan's miserable persona in his later life which he attributed to the "disappearance and indeed misconduct of his wife".
-Although Morgan was alone in his final years, Pryce-Jones also references him having an elderly mistress, Miss Bassett-Boot, in the 1920s, of whom his daughter, Avis, was particularly fond.
+In his autobiography, The Bonus of Laughter, Alan Pryce-Jones noted Morgan as having a miserable persona in his later life, attributing this to the "disappearance and indeed misconduct of his wife".
+Although Morgan never remarried, Pryce-Jones references him having an elderly mistress, Miss Bassett-Boot, in the 1920s, of whom his daughter, Avis, was particularly fond.
 (Note: Alan Pryce-Jones befriended Morgan's son, John, at Eton College, and was also the best man at the wedding of his daughter, Avis, in 1926.
 He referred to Morgan as "Uncle Freddy" but stated that in reality he was a "very remote cousin".)

-Having lost additional income from his wife's mineral-rich landholdings in South Wales, Morgan left Boughrood Castle in 1921, and with the exception of a brief stint in Scotland, spent the remainder of his life in various Mayfair flats.
+Morgan left Boughrood Castle in 1921, and with the exception of a brief stint in Scotland, spent the remainder of his life in various Mayfair flats.